atsign-foundation/noports/systemd/README.md

 ## Usage

+Make sure you have 'screen' installed it allows you to connect to the runing sshnpd and see the logs in realtime.

-When running there will be three detached screens. `screen -r` will list them:
+When running there will a detached screen `screen -r` will list it:

 ```
 There are several suitable screens on: